 • Extra virgin olive oil: Stewing the peppers in olive oil mellows their assertiveness and coaxes out their sweetness.
 Be sure to use a good quality medium-bodied oil, such as our Nocellara.

-• Fennel: This crunchy anise-flavored vegetable isn’t traditional in peperonata, but it provides texture and an appealing sweetness so I almost always include it (same goes for my Lentil Potato Soup–I just can’t resist adding fennel!).
+• Fennel: This crunchy anise-flavored vegetable isn’t traditional in peperonata, but it provides texture and an appealing sweetness, so I almost always include it (same goes for my Lentil Potato Soup–I just can’t resist adding fennel!)
 I like to cut the fennel bulb into medium dice, but you can slice it thinly if you prefer.

 • Sweet peppers: You can stick with classic red bell peppers or add some color by including yellow and orange in the mix.
 The most important detail is to make sure the peppers are ripe rather than watery.
 They should feel heavy for their size with no soft spots.
+Avoid green peppers as they are too bitter.

 • Capers: This powerhouse ingredient helps to punch up the flavor, adding a briny kick.
 You can use either capers in brine or salt-packed capers, but if you’re using salt-packed, be sure to rinse them well.